-PART XI: LEASE TERMINATIONS
+XI.
+LEASE TERMINATIONS

-- 1. Tenant shall give MPHA advance written notice when the Head or Co-head of Household may be absent from the unit for more than 30 consecutive calendar days.
-MPHA will not authorize an absence of the Head or Co-head of Household for more than 90 days per 12-month period.
-If the Head or Co-head of Household is absent for more than 90 days per 12-month period, MPHA may terminate the lease.
-MPHA may terminate the lease when the Head or Co-head of Household is absent for more than 30 days without giving MPHA a minimum of 10 business days advanced written notice prior to leaving, absent good cause for failure to give notice. - 2.
+- 1. MPHA may terminate the Lease of a Tenant for being away from the unit for more than 90 days per 12-month period, absent good cause.
+The new 12-month period begins on the date a resident leaves the unit.
+Tenant shall give MPHA 10 business days advance written notice when the Head or Co-head of Household may be absent from the unit for more than 30 consecutive calendar days.
+MPHA will not authorize an absence of the Head or Co-head of Household for more than 90 days per 12-month period. - 2.
 The tenant may terminate the lease by providing MPHA with at least fourteen (14) calendar days written notice. - 3.
 MPHA may terminate the lease for non-payment of Rent or other good cause.
-Reasons for a lease termination may include but are not limited to: - failure to pay charges on the monthly Rent statement; - serious or repeated interference with the rights of other tenants or neighbors; - serious or repeated damage to the leased premises; - the creation of physical or health hazards; - serious or repeated violations of the terms of the lease; - MPHA determines that the tenant has gained admission or remained in occupancy because of the tenant's misrepresentation of income, assets, family composition, or information related to applicant screening criteria, including but not limited to applicant's misrepresentation of the need for or intent to participate in a Special Housing Program; - a Tenant living in an exclusively Assisted Living building who no longer avails themselves of the services provided; - any activity that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants, neighbors or public housing employees; - the Head of Household being absent from the unit longer than 90 days in a calendar year; - the Tenant Family being Over Income for 24 consecutive months; - permitting a person or persons not a member of the Tenant Family to reside in the unit including someone whose application has been denied; or - drug related criminal activity on or off the premises engaged in by a tenant, a member of the tenant's household, a guest or another person under the tenant's control or any other criminal activity on or off premises. - 4.
-If MPHA terminates the lease, MPHA will give written notice as follows: - A. At least 14 days prior to termination for the non-payment of rent. (see Rent Collection Policy). - B. A reasonable time: - 1) depending on the seriousness of the situation;
+Reasons for a lease termination may include but are not limited to: - A. Failure to pay charges on the monthly Rent statement; - B. serious or repeated interference with the rights of other tenants or neighbors; - C. serious or repeated damage to the leased premises; - D. the creation of physical or health hazards; - E. serious or repeated violations of the terms of the lease; - F. MPHA determines that the tenant has gained admission or remained in occupancy because of the tenant's misrepresentation of income, assets, family composition, or information related to applicant screening criteria, including but not limited to applicant's misrepresentation of the need for or intent to participate in a Special Housing Program; - G. a Tenant living in an exclusively Assisted Living building who no longer avails themselves of the services provided; - H. any activity that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants, neighbors, or public housing employees; - I. the Head of Household being absent from the unit longer than 90 days in a calendar year; - J. the Tenant Family being Over Income for 24 consecutive months; - K. permitting a person or persons not a member of the Tenant Family to reside in the unit including someone whose application has been denied; or - L. drug related criminal activity on or off the premises engaged in by a tenant, a member of the tenant's household, a guest or another person under the tenant's control or any other criminal activity on or off premises. - 4.
+If MPHA terminates the lease, MPHA will give written notice as follows: - A. At least 14 days prior to termination for the non-payment of rent or as required by federal or state law or regulation.
+(See Table of Contents for Rent Collection Policy). - B. A reasonable time: - 1) depending on the seriousness of the situation;